nawabahmadreshi/documentation/pages/features/deepviews.md

 {% endexample %}

-{% example title="When creating Marketing links on the Branch dashboard" %}
+{% example title="When creating Quick Links on the Branch dashboard" %}

-You can enable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/marketing/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects.
+You can enable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/quick-links/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects.

 {% image src='/img/pages/features/deepviews/deepviews-mlc.png' full center alt='Marketing link Deepviews' %}